Kong/docs.konghq.com/app/enterprise/0.35-x/getting-started/index.md

 ### Introduction

 Thank you for installing Kong Enterprise!
-The following series of Getting Started guides are designed to help you familarize yourself with Kong Enterprise's features and capabilities, with practical steps to start Kong Enterprise securely, access Kong Manager as a **Super Admin**, and create new entities such as **Services**.
+The following series of Getting Started guides are designed to help you familiarize yourself with Kong Enterprise's features and capabilities, with practical steps to start Kong Enterprise securely, access Kong Manager as a **Super Admin**, and create new entities such as **Services**.

 Each guide also contains links to more in-depth material.
-Note that Kong Enterprise 0.35 includes Kong 1.0 at its core, so CLI commands and most Admin API endpoints are documented in standard [Kong documentaiton](/1.0.x/).
+Note that Kong Enterprise 0.35 includes Kong 1.0 at its core, so CLI commands and most Admin API endpoints are documented in standard [Kong documentation](/1.0.x/).

  If you have any issues or further questions, please [contact Support](https://support.konghq.com/support/s/) and they will be happy